How to Help Someone With Marijuana Addiction

 - Lowered appetite.

-Just because it does not have the negative reputation and extreme effects of other substances does not mean that it is safe.
+Just because it does not have the negative reputation and obvious extreme effects of other substances does not mean that marijuana is safe.
 Addiction can and does end with negative consequences.
 Get help today to stop the cycle.